ISISNeutronMuon/quickBayes/README.md

 This project uses a minimal conda environment for development called `quickBayes-dev` (you can use another name if you prefer):

-To create the environment run the command from the root directory of the project:
+To create the environment run this command from the root directory of the project:

 ```sh
 > mamba env create -f quickBayes-dev-<OS>.yml